Skip to Content

 Coral Reefs are living organisms made up of a compact colony of thousands of identical individual polyps (tiny, soft-bodied organisms related to sea anemones and jellyfish).
 At dusk, polyps emerge and use their stinging tentacles to catch microscopic organisms such as plankton.
 Corals are typically categorised as being hard and soft.

 Reef building for hard corals occurs when each polyp secretes a cup-like limestone skeleton known as a ‘corallite’.
 As the skeleton grows, the colony of interconnected polyps develop.
-There are more than 350 known species of hard corals on the Great Barrier Reef and 200 species at Ningaloo Reef, with Branching/Staghorn, Boulder, Plate, Cabbage, Brain and Mushroom corals some of the most commonly seen varieties.
-Hard corals have different growth rates; Boulder Corals are very slow growing with colonies that are hundreds of years old whilst Branching or Staghorn Corals are the fastest growing in tree like shapes at 10-15 cm per year.
+There are more than 350 known species of hard corals on the Great Barrier Reef, 200 species at Ningaloo Reef and 100 around Christmas Island, with Branching/Staghorn, Boulder, Plate, Cabbage, Brain and Mushroom corals some of the most commonly seen varieties.
+Hard corals have different growth rates; Boulder Corals are very slow growing with colonies that are hundreds of years old whilst Branching or Staghorn Corals are the fastest growing in tree-like shapes at 10-15 cm per year.

 Unlike the solid limestone skeleton that hard corals have, soft corals have tiny calcium ‘spicules’ in their tissues, with polyps having eight, feathery tentacles connected by fleshy tissue.
 Soft corals are mostly found in the deeper waters around the Muiron Islands, just north of Exmouth & Ningaloo, as they do not need as much light as hard corals to survive.
 Some of the most common soft corals found across Australia’s tropical regions include Organ Pipes, Pink and Blue Soft Corals, Red Gorgonian Sea Fans, Elephant Ears, Cauliflower, Weeping and Sea Pens.
 A coral reef constitutes a varied and complex structure that serves as a habitat for many other marine animals, including Echinoderms (Starfish, Sea Urchins and Sea Cucumbers), Molluscs (Nudibranchs, Sea Snails, Mussels, Cuttlefishes, Octopuses, Squids), Crustaceans (Crayfish and Crabs) and especially fish.